 Part 1: Getting the Software

-All the software you need to install the server and client components can be found here: https://www.microsoft.com/en-us/download/details.aspx?id=56841
+For all the software that you need to install the server and client components, see:

 Select a language, and click "Download".